RobertTalbert/discretecs/MTH225-Winter2025/assignments/AA-HW3.md

 | *Modus tollens* | $\neg q$, and $p \rightarrow q$ | $\neg p$ | If it rains, I get wet.
 I'm not wet.
 So it's not raining. |
 | Hypothetical syllogism (see practice exercises) | $p \rightarrow q$ and $q \rightarrow r$ | $p \rightarrow r$ | If it rains, I get wet.
 If I get wet, I'll need to change clothes.
 So, if it rains I'll need to change clothes. |

 Here are a few more common rules for deduction.
 Use truth tables to show each one is valid.
+Then, state an English example for each.

 - (a) **Disjunctive syllogism**: Premises are $p \vee q$ and $\neg p$; conclusion is $q$.
 - (b) **Addition:** Premise is $p$; conclusion is $p \vee q$.
 - (c) **Simplification:** Premise is $p \vee q$; conclusion is $p$.
 - (d) **Resolution:** Premises are $p \vee q$ and $(\neg p) \vee r$; conclusion is $q \vee r$.

-3. Logic also helps us to catch *invalid* reasoning and call it out by name.
+1. Logic also helps us to catch *invalid* reasoning and call it out by name.
 Forms of invalid reasoning are called **fallacies**.
 Use truth tables to show each one is invalid.
-Then, come up with an English example for each fallacy.
+Then, state an English example for each fallacy.

 - (a) **Affirming the conclusion:** Premises are $p \rightarrow q$ and $q$; conclusion is $p$.
 - (b) **Denying the hypothesis:** Premises are $p \rightarrow q$ and $\neg p$; conclusion is $\neg q$.